ArloysMacias/Arloys-Portfolio/README.md

 ### Features Left to Implement

-I would like to add the option of changing the language of the page to Spanish since this is my mother tongue as well as translating the publications to English.
+I would like to add the option of changing the language of the page to Spanish since this is my mother tongue.
 Likewise, it is my intention to add future projects I create in this portfoilo.

 ## Technologies Used